Installation

 Slips can be run inside a Docker.
 Either using our docker image with from DockerHub (recommended) or building Slips image from the Dockerfile for more advanced users.

 In both cases, you need to have the Docker platform installed in your computer.
-Instructions how to install Docker is https://docs.docker.com/get-docker/.
+For instructions how to install Docker check https://docs.docker.com/get-docker/.

 The recommended way of using slips would be to